 Outside areas and boundaries

 Repair category: 2

-Notes The boundary fencing is damaged in places and require repair.
-The garden grounds are overgrown and unkempt to the rear.
-Maintenance is required.
-There are trees growing within potential influencing distance of the property.
-The trees are growing within the garden grounds.
+Notes The boundary fencing is weathered and damaged in places and requires repair.
+The patio and door step surfaces are cracked, loose and uneven.
+This presents a trip hazard.
+Upgrading is required.
+There are trees are growing within potential influencing distance of the property.
+The trees are growing within the subjects garden grounds.
 Trees will grow progressively larger with time and the risk of damage will increase.
 Trees should be managed to prevent them from increasing in size.
 Tree roots can cause damage to structures and services, particularly in shrinkable soils.
 The requirement for gutter maintenance in the autumn should also be recognised, along with the risk of storm damage.
+The property is known to be located within a flooding area and, indeed the area, was severely affected by flooding in the past.
+Full enquiries should be made with SEPA and the Local Authority to confirm whether appropriate flood defence measures have been adhered to and that insurance can be obtained on normal terms.